davestaxcp/CounterpartyTimeline2023/README.md

 The process of gathering blockchain information, organizing the data correctly and getting critiques is still underway.

-Some assets post-2021 have been included, but since so many projects and notable assets have been made since 2021, a significant amount of the recent Counterparty projects have been omitted to focus on the previous historical developments of the older tokens.

-~~Some developer updates that are still underway (or pre-drafted) are yet to be included until they are officially in the~~ [Counterparty CIP list](https://github.com/CounterpartyXCP/Forum/tree/1e362f7f8668654d0241fe5b1f1c1c330a8b4368).

-Since Adam Krellenstein recently archived and paused the CIP process, CIP data from before that date of archival is included in the CIP list above.
+Since Adam Krellenstein recently archived and paused the CIP process, CIP data from before that date of archival is included in the [CIP list](https://github.com/CounterpartyXCP/Forum/tree/1e362f7f8668654d0241fe5b1f1c1c330a8b4368).

 Proposal data from the community has now been moved to the [Counterparty Github Forums](https://github.com/CounterpartyXCP/Forum/discussions), or to be found somewhere in the [Milestones](https://github.com/CounterpartyXCP/counterparty-core/milestones) section of counterparty-core.